How to Be a Mindful Traveler Without Overplanning

 - Review the trip afterward.
 Journal or make notes about what changed in your attention, habits, assumptions, and consumption.

-A phone timer set for 5 minutes is enough for the reflection step.
+Five quiet minutes is enough for the reflection step; you might use the warmth of a ceramic mug, a boarding pass tucked in a coat pocket, or the pause after unpacking as your cue.
 If you want to carry this into normal routines, the mindful living guide gives simple home practices.

 Mindful Traveler Fit For Budgets Families Disabilities And Work Trips